andrivet/ZX81-Debugger/README.md

 * ZX81-Debugger is licensed under GPLv3.
 * Z80 Assembler in Typescript is licensed under GPLv3.
 * DeZog is licensed under the MIT license.
-* Z80.js simulator is licenses under the MIT license.
+* Z80.js simulator is licensed under the MIT license.